NBISweden/grave/README.md

 **Graph Variant Explorer: Pangenomic analysis of ancient or modern DNA**

-## Description
+## Brief description

 `grave` is a Nextflow workflow for mapping, genotyping, and variant calling ancient or modern samples against a pangenome graph.
 The steps are shown graphically [here](#pipeline-overview).
 A Wiki with more detail is found [here](https://github.com/NBISweden/grave/wiki).

-As input it takes a pangenome graph in `.gbz` format and either paired-end or merged FASTQ data (from samples listed in a `.csv` samplesheet).
+In normal usage, the inputs to `grave` are a pangenome graph in `.gbz` format and a `.csv` samplesheet (listing either paired-end or pre-merged FASTQ data).

 Outputs are described [here](#workflow-outputs).

 More information on genotyping and variant calling is found [here](#genotyping-and-variant-calling).

 It is recommended to construct the graph with [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
-Before doing so, read this [section](#input-fasta-naming).
+Before doing so, read this [section](#file-setup).

+`NOTE:` For the purposes of comparing workflows, grave can also be run in linear mode against a single FASTA reference instead of a graph.

 ## Quick start